CAMHS Compensation Scheme

 How do I make an application to the compensation scheme?

 Although the compensation scheme is termed ‘non-adversarial,’ it is advisable to obtain legal advice and assistance to ensure that you/your rights are protected adequately.
 This is best done by seeking assistance from those familiar with all aspects of the scheme.
-At Coleman Legal, we have been representing many victims locally in Kerry and continue to represent new families.
-Call my legal will be pleased to advise you and make an application to the scheme and for compensation generally on your behalf.
+At Coleman Legal LLP, we have been representing many victims locally in Kerry and continue to represent new families.
+Coleman Legal LLP will be pleased to advise you and make an application to the scheme and for compensation generally on your behalf.

 Do I need to pay any legal fees?